ericf/express-handlebars/README.md

 **app.js:**

-Creates a super simple Express app which shows the basic way to register a Handlebars view engine using this module.
+Creates a super simple Express app which shows the basic way to register a Handlebars view engine using this package.

 ```javascript
 var express = require('express'),